 Recent years have seen an increased number of Organisation Models appearing on the scene of management.
 This was primarily in response to the accelerated rhythm of change imposed by the VUCA world and often have come as the result of a crisis of an organisation.
 We have already encountered a few of these models around, and particularly the recently reviewed Corporate Rebels book (Minnaar and de Morree, 2020) highlights a few of these models and their success in some organisations.

 With this post, I want to try to build an overview of the suggested models, which I will maintain over time as additional readings and sources of inspiration appears.
 Before digging deep, however, I wanted to stress one important fact.
 None of these models is, at this stage, attaining the status of a “leading and universally accepted model”, which means that every organisation needs to develop Organisation Design capabilities, being able to freely choose the aspects that are more consistent with the corporate strategy identified.
+I also wanted to trace a solid background on the definition of each element that is needed for a sound Organisation Architecture: Strategy, Business Model, Operating Model and, finally, Organisation.

 What is essential is to find a model that works — one where we test structures, practices, and policies on an organisation to see what fits (Hofmann, 2016).